youtiao-im/youtiao/doc/api/overview/README.md

 ## Current Version

-By default, all requests receive the **v1** version of the API.
-You should always explicitly specify the version while sending requests.
+You must explicitly specify the version while sending requests.

 We encourage you to request the version via the `Accept` header.